PookMook/posts/00-WIP-Cascade.md

  - Pigment

 But the tooling to build one yourself and do what you want is getting quite accessible
-- Parcel Macros allows you to write css files and attach them to your bundler of choice.
+- Parcel Macros allows you to write CSS files and attach them to your bundler of choice.
 Inspired by bun macros and zig comp-time.
-- CSS lightning lets you not worry about mimification, vendor pre-fixing and all of that.
+- CSS lightning lets you not worry about mimification, vendor pre-fixing, and all of that.
 - WyW-in-JS is a framework to build statically extracted libraries.
-Using libraries like this removes a significant portion of the work and lets author focus on what's really important: The API (the fabled DX) and the trade-offs complexity/capabilities that fits their needs.
+Using libraries like this removes a significant portion of the work and lets the author focus on what's important: The API (the fabled DX) and the trade-off complexity/capabilities that fit their needs.

-I hope to see an explosion of solutions, all targeting a slightly difference niche use-case.
-May the best/most generic/better weighted trade-off one wins.
+I hope to see an explosion of solutions, all targeting a slightly difference niche use case.
+May the best/most generic/better-weighted trade-off win.

-For instance Using Parcel Macros / Lightning CSS + dumb CSS generation means you are keeping up with CSS for close to near 0 upkeep.
-Such library could be written in a couple hundred lines of code (less if you want to keep typescript out of the loop).
+For instance, Using Parcel Macros / Lightning CSS + dumb CSS generation means you are keeping up with CSS for close to near 0 upkeep.
+Such a library could be written in a couple hundred lines of code (less if you want to keep typescript out of the loop).